jeffpar/pcjs.v1/README.md

 Newer versions of the Closure Compiler should work as well, and at some point, a newer version will be checked into the project.

+### Building with the JavaScript-based Closure Compiler (and Gulp)

+I've started dabbling with [Gulp](http://gulpjs.com/), but the current [gulpfile](gulpfile.js) has a long way to go before it can replace the [Gruntfile](Gruntfile.js).
+At the moment, all Gulp builds is a single emulation module with hard-coded settings, using Google's new [JavaScript-based Closure Compiler](https://github.com/google/closure-compiler-js).

+Here's what I installed to get Gulp working:

+	sudo npm install -g gulp
+	npm install --save-dev gulp gulp-concat gulp-rename gulp-replace gulp-header gulp-foreach gulp-wrapper run-sequence npm install --save-dev google-closure-compiler-js

+Running `gulp` should build a new `pcx86.js` in the [/versions](versions/) directory.

 Using PCjs
 ---